MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-manifest-v0.md

 **`dockerRegistryEndpoint`** - **Docker registry service connection**<br>
 Type: string.
 Optional.
 Use when action = createSecret && secretType = dockerRegistry.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select a Docker registry service connection.
-Required for commands that need to authenticate with a registry.
+The credentials of the specified service connection are used to create a Docker registry secret within the cluster.
+Manifest files under the **imagePullSecrets** field can then refer to this secret's name.
 <!-- :::editable-content-end::: -->

 :::moniker-end